CollectorOfJack/CollectorOfJack.github.io/_posts/2020-09-14-JackDanielsRiverboatCaptainBottle.md

 > Any help would be appreciated.

 This was actually the second time that someone had reached out to me in the past couple of weeks asking me about items that they were trying to sell from a family member.
 Both peaked my interest, but this particular email worked out because the seller was in Des Moines, about 340 miles from St. Louis.
-The other inquiry was from near Knoxville, close to 500 miles from St. Louis.
+The other inquiry was from near Knoxville, which is about 500 miles from where I live.

 I replied back to the inquiry and let them know I would be interested in the Riverboat Captain's Bottle, after a few emails back and forth we settled on a price and the seller even offered to meet me near Kansas City.
 Not quite on the most direct route to Des Moines, but still close enough for a day's round trip drive.

 I got up early this morning, changed the tires on the car, and headed off.
 Why did I need to change the tires?
-I decided to drive the FR-S, and had the "good" tires on it, with a few hundred mile drive, I didn't feel like putting those miles on the tires with a few autocross events left in 2020, so I threw the stock wheels and cheap tires back on the car and took off west.
+I decided to drive the FR-S, and had the "good" tires on it, with a few hundred mile drive, I didn't feel like putting those miles on the tires with a few [autocross events](https://www.autocrossblog.com/) left in 2020, so I threw the stock wheels and cheap tires back on the car and took off west.

 ## Riverboat Captain's Bottle Box
 The Riverboat Captain's Bottle comes with a large box, with a riverboat picture on three sides, and text and a photo of the bottle on the rear.
 This particular box has a price tag on it, $29.99, imagine that.
 Back in 1987, this bottle could have been purchased for $30.
 Today it goes for north of $600 online.